 Current rules relating to Tier 4 visa applications are available from the government and UKCISA.
-Government advice issued on 24 March states that an individual already legally in the UK (e.g. on a short term study visa) who would normally have to leave to apply for a Tier 4 visa will now be able to switch to a Tier 4 visa within the UK, providing their leave expires before 31 July.
-An update on 26 June states that for those with leave expiring after 31 July and in 'urgent' circumstances, they may extend from within the UK.
+An individual already legally in the UK (e.g. on a short term study visa) who would normally have to leave to apply for a Tier 4 visa will now be able to switch to a Tier 4 visa within the UK in certain circumstances.
+Different rules apply for those on short term study or visitor visas, and those with existing Tier 4 visas.
 Please refer to the latest government guidance and the UKCISA help pages for more advice.

-Following the announcement that the government is preparing new border measures that include requiring any person entering England from countries that are not in a 'travel corridor' with England to self-isolate for 14 days, it is clear this policy will have implications for any international students arriving in the UK in the autumn, should the measures still be in place.
+The government has introduced new border measures that include requiring any person entering England from countries that are not in a 'travel corridor' with England to self-isolate for 14 days.
+Separate rules apply for the devolved nations, for example, Scotland has different travel corridors.
 It is important to note that the measures are due to be reviewed every three weeks.

 Universities UK is fully committed to supporting students in this respect and we have already been closely working with the government to help understand the practical and logistical challenges the sector will have to address to implement this measure if necessary.